Three’s 4G Plus Hub is their fastest 4G home broadband router, available from £20 per month with unlimited data. Read our review.

 Will vary based on the signal strength & coverage in your area

 In the UK, Three now offers a choice of two 4G home broadband routers:

-- 4G Hub (from £14 per month): This is Three’s basic 4G home broadband router.
-It’s available at a lower price of just £14 per month and supports Category 12/13 LTE speeds.
+- 4G Hub (from £22 per month): This is Three’s basic 4G home broadband router.
+It’s available from £22 per month and supports Category 12/13 LTE speeds.